Relevance of $4f$-$3d$ exchange to finite-temperature magnetism of rare-earth permanent magnets: an ab-initio-based spin model approach for NdFe$_{12}$N: The realistic-lattice spin model

-Here we have denoted the lattice points on which $3d$ ($4f$) magnetic moments reside by T (R), respectively.
-The $4f$-$4f$ exchange coupling terms, $J^{\rm RR}$, are known to be in the scale of $O(1)$~[K] since they contribute to a magnetic ordering energy scale of $O(10)$~[K] in $4f$-only magnetic materials.
-Thus they have been dropped because our target energy scale to be realistically described is motivated by the typical operating temperature range $200~\mbox{[K]} \stackrel{<}{\sim} T \stackrel{<}{\sim} 500~\mbox{[K]}$ of permanent magnets.
-Magnetic energy scales coming from $J^{\rm RR}$'s are at most $\sim 0.1 T$ and should be washed out.
-The $4f$-$3d$ exchange coupling as denoted by $J_{im}^{\rm RT}$ in Eq.~(\ref{eq::J_RT}) comes from $(5d)^{m}$-$(3d)^n$ ($m\stackrel{<}{\sim}1$ and $n>5$) exchange which is antiferromagnetic and RE on-site $4f$-$5d$ direct exchange which is ferromagnetic.
-Overall $J_{im}^{\rm RT}$ is an antiferromagnetic coupling between the spin component of $4f$ and $3d$, which means $4f$ total moment and $3d$ magnetization are ferromagnetically couplied for Nd$^{3+}$ with $g_{J}=8/11$.
+The $4f$-$3d$ indirect exchange coupling as denoted by $J_{mi}^{\rm RT}$ in Eq.~(\ref{eq::J_RT}) comes from $(5d)^{m}$-$(3d)^n$ ($m\stackrel{<}{\sim}1$ and $n>5$) exchange which is antiferromagnetic and RE on-site $4f$-$5d$ direct exchange which is ferromagnetic.
+Overall $J_{mi}^{\rm RT}$ is an antiferromagnetic coupling between the spin component of $4f$ and $3d$, which means $4f$ total moment and $3d$ magnetization are ferromagnetically coupled for Nd$^{3+}$ with $g_{J}=8/11$.
+The overall scale factor $\alpha_{\rm RT}$, tentatively set to be one, has been introduced to phenomenologically describe the indirect nature of the $4f$-$3d$ exchange coupling.